Roos-AID/ModbusRTU-ESP8266-webui/README.md

 - Warning : Conversion of int values are rounded to int when factor is applied

 - Enable telnet listening (for debugging and some commands, enter h for help)
-- Telnet commands are t = toggle relay, l = list Daytime map , d = re-read Daytimemap.cfg, m = Configure MQTT Discovery
+- Telnet commands are eg: t = toggle relay, l = list Daytime map , d = re-read Daytimemap.cfg, m = Configure MQTT Discovery
+- Telnet debug commands are 1,2,3 and 9 (see output of h)

 - a REST API (http://<ip>/api/v1/Modbus/Modbusmonitor
 - settings for Hostname, MQTT and NTP in the webUI